regisfrias/interpolate-font-file-glyphs/README.md

 1. Load two fonts: bold (base) and light as `ArrayBuffers`.
 2. Parse the ArrayBuffers with `Typr.parse()` to get font objects.
 3. Trigger the drawing function, which will print things on screen.
+4. Set canvas width to match sourceTextBox (what we really want is to replace the original HTML text with the canvas).
+5. Lay out text based on the text box.